 And last, Neilalien thanks Tom Spurgeon for starting Comics Reporter, and Mike Sterling for starting Progressive Ruin.
 As those with louder megaphones will undoubtably continue to tweak the history of blogging comics to their own benefit, hopefully the archaeological record will remain undeniable that when it comes to the intelligent, entertaining, positively-tonally-correct, and non-corporatist engagement daily online with comic books and the comics industry, they are the best of us.

-(And now, of course, the Neilalien curse shall lift, and great things for Doctor Strange will now begin to happen, Grant Morrison will be announced as the new writer, a hit live-action movie, etc...)
+(And now, of course, the Neilalien Curse shall lift, and great things will now begin to happen for Doctor Strange, Grant Morrison will be announced as the new writer, a blockbuster hit live-action movie, etc...)